Ituri conflict: Peacekeeping operations (2003–2006)

 In the beginning of 2003 UN observer teams present in DRC since 1999 monitored serious combat and human rights violations in Ituri.
 In April 2003, 800 Uruguayan soldiers were deployed in Bunia.
 In the same month an observer died in a mine explosion.
 In May 2003 two military observers were killed by militiamen.
 The withdrawal of 7,000 Ugandan troops in April 2003 led to a deteriorating security situation in the Ituri region, endangering the peace process.

 UN Secretary-General Kofi Annan called for establishing and deploying a temporary multi-national force to the area until the weakened UN mission could be reinforced.
 On May 30, 2003, the Security Council adopted Resolution 1484 authorizing the deployment of an Interim Multinational Emergency Force (IMEF) to Bunia tasked with securing the airport, and protecting internally displaced persons in camps and civilians in the town.

 The French government had already shown interest in leading the IMEF operation.
 It soon broadened to an EU-led mission with France as the framework nation providing the bulk of the personnel, complemented by contributions from both EU and non-EU nations.
 The total force consisted of about 1800 personnel and was supported by French aircraft based at N'Djamena and Entebbe airfields.
 A small 80-man Swedish Special Forces group, (SSG), was also added.
-The operation, Operation Artemis, launched on 12 June and the IMEF completed its deployment over the following three weeks.
+The operation, Operation Artemis, launched on June 12 and the IMEF completed its deployment over the following three weeks.
 The force was successful in stabilizing the situation in Bunia and enforcing the UN presence in the DRC.
 In September 2003 responsibility for the security of the region was handed over to the UN mission.

+In the summer of 2004, the first integrated brigade of the new Congolese army completed its training under Belgian instructors and was deployed to Ituri for peacekeeping.
+The brigade's first battalion, of 850 soldiers, was the first to arrive.
+The other two battalions arrived in late April 2005.
+On April 20, 2005, the 1st Integrated Brigade and MONUC troops conducted in a joint operation against militia strongholds, killing up to 20 fighters.
+As of June 2005 there were two integrated brigades, the 1st and 2nd, stationed in Bunia, Ituri.